 Address: 3301 McKinney Ave, Dallas

-Entering Up on Knox is like walking in to a glam French bistro, with its chevron-tiled floor and gold lighting fixtures.
+Entering Knox Bistro is like walking in to a glam French bistro, with its chevron-tiled floor and gold lighting fixtures.
 Here, everything is just a little fancier.
 The club sandwich is lobster, the scrambled eggs come with caviar and crème fraîche, the omelette is dotted with gruyere cheese.

 Walk off your brunch with a stroll along the nearby Katy Trail.

 At Company Café brunch is served seven days a week, so you don’t need to wait until the weekend to get your brunch fix.
 The Greenville Ave café is packed on Saturdays and Sundays, the patio filled with dogs of all breeds and sizes.

 The atmosphere here is casual and unpretentious and it’s the sort of place you can turn up to in your sweats.
 Build your own pancakes or choose from one of the breakfast bowls.

 Don’t miss: The bumblebee chickenscratch (fried chicken and biscuits) and bananas foster pancakes

 Hours: Open Monday to Thursday, 6 a.m. to 2 p.m., Friday to Sunday, 6 a.m. to 5 p.m.